gwsystems/aWsm/README.md

 Please see the [design](doc/design.md) to understand the pipeline, and see `run.py` for an example of how to connect existing compilers (to generate Wasm, and generate machine code from LLVM IR) with aWsm.

+Note that aWsm is still a research prototype, so might have some rough edges.
+It is not currently turn-key.
+You likely need to understand how to generate Wasm, and use an LLVM compile chain.
+We're happy to accept PRs with fixes, and "quality of life" improvements.

+We're in the processes of standing up a CI infrastructure.

 ## Tour of the Source

 The source is organized as such: